mohammadzainabbas/fizyr-assessment/README.md

 ```

 > [!TIP]
 > Allow a few seconds for the database container to initialize fully before proceeding.
+You can check logs with `docker-compose logs -f database`.

 4.  **Run Application Interactively:**

-Use `docker-compose run` to start the application interactively.
-This command creates a temporary container for the `app` service, connects it to the running `database` service, and attaches your terminal.
+Use `docker-compose run` to build (if needed) and start the application interactively.
+This command creates a temporary container for the `app` service, connects it to the running `database` service on the shared network, and attaches your terminal.

 ```bash
 docker-compose run --rm --build app
 ```

 - `--rm`: Automatically removes the container when the application exits.
-- `--build`: Rebuilds the application image if necessary.
+- `--build`: Rebuilds the application image if source code or `Dockerfile` changes.

 > [!NOTE]
 > You should see the welcome message and the interactive menu.
 Use your keyboard (arrow keys, Enter) to navigate.
-This `run` command is recommended over `docker-compose up app` due to potential TTY interaction issues observed with the latter on some systems.
+Using `docker-compose run` is generally preferred for interactive CLI applications like this over `docker-compose up app`, as it often handles terminal interactions (TTY) more reliably.

 5.  **Using the CLI:**